-If you've got problems with your sinuses, here are some terms you should know.
+If you have problems with your sinuses, here are some terms you should know.

 Barosinusitis.
 Sudden pain in one sinus area due to swelling and closure of the opening to the sinus.

 Cilia.
 Tiny hair-like structures on the sinus membrane surface that help move mucus out of the sinuses.

 Deviated septum.
 A variation in the vertical bone (septum) separating the right and left side of the nose.

 Functional endoscopic sinus surgery (FESS).
 Sinus surgery in which the surgeon uses a viewing device called an endoscope to look into the nose.
 This surgery removes blockages to the drainage areas of the sinuses.

 Mucus.
 The material produced by the sinuses.
 Under normal conditions, the sinuses produce up to 1.5 liters of mucus a day.
 But allergy or other environmental triggers can increase mucus production and its characteristics.

 Nasal wash.
 A treatment involving a rinsing of the sinus passages with a saline solution made at home or bought over-the-counter.